-Dat Duong has extensive experience in financial analysis as the Head of Investments for Vitol in Asia Pacific, and previously as an Associate Partner at Leopard Capital, an investment fund focused on Asia's frontier and emerging markets.
+Dat Duong has extensive experience in financial analysis as the Vitol Investment Partnership Portfolio Manager and Vitol Investment Director, and previously as the Head of Investments for Vitol in Asia Pacific.
+Prior to working at Vitol, Mr Duong was an Associate Partner at Leopard Capital, an investment fund focused on Asia's frontier and emerging markets.
 Mr Duong also has significant international investment banking experience, including with Merrill Lynch in the Global Energy and Power Investment Banking Group in both Hong Kong and Canada, where he led multiple landmark downstream oil transactions.
 Mr Duong is a holder of the right to use the Chartered Financial Analyst® designation.

-Nicola Wakefield Evans has over 30 years of commercial, strategy and corporate finance legal experience gained over an international career, including 20 years as a partner of King & Wood Mallesons, during which she also held a variety of senior management positions including Managing Partner of the International division in Hong Kong and Managing Partner of the Practice division in Sydney.
+Nicola Wakefield Evans is a highly experienced non-executive director with broad ranging commercial, strategy and corporate finance executive and legal experience gained over a 30 year international career, including 20 years as a partner of King & Wood Mallesons.
+During her time at King & Wood Mallesons, Ms Wakefield Evans held a variety of senior management positions including Managing Partner of the International division in Hong Kong and Managing Partner of the Practice division in Sydney.

 Ms Wakefield Evans' key areas of industry experience include resources and energy, infrastructure, financial services and technology.
 Ms Wakefield Evans also brings extensive experience as a board member of ASX listed companies and specifically accounting and financial experience as a member of the Audit Committees and the Risk Committees of Macquarie Group, Lendlease Corporation, the Clean Energy Finance Corporation, Metlife Australia and the Goodes O'Loughlin Foundation.

-Ms Wakefield Evans is also a member of the Takeovers Panel and the board of the UNSW Foundation.
+Ms Wakefield Evans is also a member of the Takeovers Panel, and on the board of the UNSW Foundation.